Chart Color Schemes

 Aldinga's population is slightly older than the national pattern

-The median age in Aldinga is 40 years, similar to Greater Adelaide's average of 39 years, but somewhat older than Australia's median age of 38 years.
-The proportion of people aged 5-14 years is strong at 13.3%, compared to Greater Adelaide's figure.
-However, the percentage of those aged 25-34 years is lower in Aldinga at 10.9%.
-According to post-2021 Census data, the proportion of people aged 75-84 years has increased from 5.6% to 7.0%, while the 5-14 age group has decreased from 14.5% to 13.3%.
-Population forecasts for the year 2041 suggest significant demographic changes in Aldinga.
-The 85+ age group is projected to grow by 147%, reaching 826 people from 334, leading this demographic shift.
-Notably, combined age groups of 65 and above will account for 75% of total population growth, reflecting the area's aging demographic trend.
-Conversely, the 0-4 and 35-44 age cohorts are expected to experience population declines.
+The median age in Aldinga is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
+The 5-14 age group comprises 13.3% of Aldinga's population, higher than Greater Adelaide's percentage.
+Conversely, the 25-34 cohort makes up 10.9%, which is less prevalent compared to Greater Adelaide.
+Post-2021 Census data shows that the 75-84 age group has increased from 5.6% to 7.0% of Aldinga's population, while the 5-14 cohort has declined from 14.5% to 13.3%.
+Population forecasts for 2041 indicate substantial demographic changes in Aldinga.
+Notably, the 85+ age group is expected to grow by 147%, reaching 826 people from 334.
+The combined 65+ age groups will account for 75% of total population growth, reflecting Aldinga's aging demographic profile.
+In contrast, the 0-4 and 35-44 cohorts are expected to experience population declines.